Simeon V. Marcelo: Trial of Joseph Estrada

-In the cover story that appeared in the 15 October 2007 issue of Philippines GRAPHIC, Inday Espina-Varona, its Editor-In-Chief, wrote:

-“They’re not hobbits and the Philippines isn’t Middle Earth but a firm fellowship continues to glue the team of public and private prosecutors that won the historic Guilty verdict for plunder against deposed President Joseph Estrada.

 As Solicitor General

 Marcelo was appointed Solicitor General in February 2001.
 During his term, he successfully handled before the Supreme Court the recovery of Ferdinand Marcos’ ill-gotten wealth worth over US$680 million.
 (To date, this is one of the biggest recovery of stolen assets from a corrupt government official worldwide; also, the Supreme Court judgement constituted the first final ruling that the Marcoses had acquired ill-gotten wealth during the late dictator’s regime.)
 Then Solicitor General Marcelo also successfully handled before the Supreme Court such cases as the constitutionality of the Plunder Law, the revival of the prosecution of senior police officers (including one who is now a member of the Senate) involving the extrajudicial killing of a gang of suspected criminals, the recovery of shares of stock and dividends worth P70 billion in connection with the coconut levy cases and the recovery of stock-holdings worth P26 billion from the family of one of the late dictator’s cronies.
 (Prior to his assumption of office as Solicitor General in 2001, the Government was able to recover only P26 billion since 1986 from the Marcoses and their cronies.)
 By far, he is considered to be one of the most successful Solicitors General ever appointed, having won all of the major cases during his term in office.